department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility.md

 [Find a representative](https://www.benefits.va.gov/vso/varo.asp)<br>
 [Find your state’s Veterans agency](https://www.va.gov/statedva.htm)

 **Note:** These services are free.
-You should never pay someone to help you fill out the VA Form 40-10007 or file your request.
+You should never pay someone to help you fill out VA Form 40-10007 or file your request.

 ## What happens after I apply?